 - Behind-the-scenes photos

 - New or expanded reward tiers

 - New stock available

 Think of your crowdfunding campaign as an extended product launch.
 To make it successful, you’ll need to dedicate some serious time to marketing and public relations, both before and during your campaign.

-There are a few key things you’ll need to convert visitors into backers: a compelling video, great product photos, and engaging campaign copy.
+There are a few key things you’ll need to convert visitors into backers: a compelling video, great product photos, social proof, and engaging campaign copy.

 A campaign video can be repurposed across multiple platforms, making it the cornerstone of your marketing efforts.
 Whether you’re DIY-ing your video or working with a professional team, make sure your script explains the following:

 - Who you are.
 Tell potential backers about yourself and your experience.